rudibakaal/Detecting-SMS-Spam-with-Tensorflow/README.md

 The SMS Spam Collection is a public set of 5,574 SMS labeled messages that have been collected for mobile phone spam research [1].

-The algorithm was able to learn the message vocabulary and return the term-document matrix through the sklearn TfidfVectorizer class.
+The algorithm was able to learn the message vocabulary and idf, then return the term-document matrix through the sklearn TfidfVectorizer class.
 The binary label was one hot encoded with the sklearn LabelEncoder class.

 ## Neural Network Topology and Results Summary